 Designed to engage youth in authentic film production, Young Filmmaker’s Academy (YFA) introduces students to the challenge of filmmaking.
 Students work in teams to write, produce, and edit brief films around a common structure.
 On Family Day, VFF honors the Young Filmmakers with a red carpet experience and a screening of their films.
-This year’s Young Filmmakers assignment is “A Proper Film.”
+The 2013 Young Filmmakers assignment was “A Proper Film.”

-Classroom teachers interested in participating should contact Jane Freeman at 434-823-4221 or email@example.com by September 5.
+Classroom teachers interested in participating in next year’s Young Filmmakers Academy should contact Jane Freeman at 434-823-4221 or firstname.lastname@example.org.
 Available spaces will be awarded first come, first serve.

 2013 YFA Challenge: A Proper Film